General

 Mission

-The ACM International Collegiate Programming Contest is an
+The International Collegiate Programming Contest (ICPC) is a

-students with an opportunity to demonstrate and sharpen their problem-solving
+global foundation that provides college students with an opportunity to demonstrate and

 and computing skills.